-On September 11, 2001 Lyle Owerko was resting after a grueling trip back from Africa.
+On September 11, 2001, Lyle Owerko was resting after a gruelling trip back from Africa.
 He was just unpacking his gear when he heard a huge explosion.
 Rushing from his apartment he looked up to see the North Tower of the WTC on fire.
-Minutes later another plane screamed over head and crashed into the South WTC Tower.
+Minutes later another plane screamed overhead and crashed into the South WTC Tower.
 Owerko remembers that “when that second plane hit, I knew that the world changed.
 You could just feel it.
 I just knew that the camera I was holding in my hand contained lightning in a bottle.”

 Taking the picture